"Inclusive democracy means the inclusion of all sections and sectors of the society in the political,

 Iman Faraz Khan, Muslim Chaplain, Rutgers

-people access to information - putting computers in schools or providing Internet access - but by empowering people to use
+achieved by giving people access to information - putting computers in schools or providing Internet access - but by empowering

 Dr. Cheik Modibo Diarra, Microsoft Africa